supminn/neoG_Quiz/README.md

 ## Future Enhancements
 * Quiz unlocks by scoring a threshold in the previous quiz.
-* Stats for an individual user, displaying score board for overall. - localstorage
+* Stats for an individual user.
-* Share score, ask friends to take up the challenge
+* Challenge friends to take up the quiz.
 * Show points break-up.
 * Paging for quiz data.
 Load the quiz just before it starts.